csiqueirasilva/INF2008/docs/running_unet.md

 ## Inspecting Results

 - Use any image viewer to inspect `--overlay-out`.
-The legend and colour scheme match the pseudo-lateral dataset.
+The legend and colour scheme match the high-fidelity projection dataset produced by `build-hf-projection`.
 - Review the CLI summary (`🔎 Detected labels -> ...`) to confirm that vertebrae were found and to gauge their relative area.
 - Try `--clahe` on low-contrast images; the equalisation often helps when moving from CT-style tiles to camera captures.
 When CLAHE is enabled, the preprocessed grayscale is also saved alongside the overlay (`*_clahe.png`).
 - The UNet predicts each class independently via argmax of the logits, so single classes can appear without their neighbours if the network is confident; the batch report highlights such sparsely detected labels.